active-logic/uta/Documentation/Notes/Notes.md

 # Notes

+## Bridging token evaluation issues.

+When a token is bridging, we do not want to effect a straight `string.Replace`; instead we want to tokenize the rule's left hand and replace occurences of the lh sequence in tokenized input.

+### Diff quality

+- Clean StringArrayTest
+- Format
+- Continue symbol has changed

+## Most used keywords (Antistar)

+Antistar has a vocable of 5k words.
+Here are some of the most used.

+Vector3 (614 times)
+target
+transform
+position (404)
+name
+GameObject
+GetComponent (235)
+Debug
+gameObject
+Transform
+Update
+Start
+enabled
+Color
+hit
+up
+======================= 100 times and less
+input
+message
+magnitude
+Find
+Time
+speed
+FindObjectOfType
+radius
+AddComponent
+zero
+point
+camera
+duration
+parent
+forward
+height
+Player
+Collider
+collider
+actor
+time
+Physics

+## More things

 - review reason for implied self argument.
 - document provisional log.message, warn, err
 - take Active logic seriously come on